Point-assigned distance-like functions on non-compact geodesic spaces: Gromov-Hausdorff metric and set-assigned dl-functions

-It is well-known that the Gromov-Hausdorff metric is defined on the space of compact metric spaces.
-In this section, we shall present a result on the similarity between pointed assigned dl-functions defined on two geodesic spaces approximating each other in the sense of Gromov-Hausdorff.
+It is well-known that the Gromov-Hausdorff metric is defined on the space of metric spaces.
+In this section, we shall present a result showing that set-assigned dl-functions are continuous with respect to the underlying set-assigned geodesic spaces in the sense of Gromov-Hausdorff metric.
+For convenience, we use the notation